 - You'll feel less stressed and more productive.
 Content calendars keep you organized and on track without you having to micromanage everything.
 You'll be able to easily see what projects you need to finish and which are coming up.
 By having a map of what your month will be like, you can focus on individual tasks which will boost productivity.
 Plus no more worrying about whether you're forgetting something or not!

-- Your team will work more efficiently and independently, saving you and your team time.
+- Your team will work more efficiently and independently, whether you're working in DaVinci Resolve or Premiere Pro.
+And that will save you and your team time.
 These are a must for videographers working with a team of any kind.
 They should be shareable to ensure everyone is on the same page.

 - You won't miss important dates and holidays.
 Videographers that often post special videos on holidays will find content calendars to be especially helpful.
-Having a "big picture" look at special upcoming dates can help with planning these videos, grabbing assets (like royalty free music), and marketing.
+Having a "big picture" look at special upcoming dates can help with planning these videos, grabbing assets, and marketing.

 - You'll post more consistently.
 The first thing new videographers learn is that consistency is everything.
 Consistent posting of videos is vital for businesses, YouTube channels, and any other platform where you might post content.
 This ensures you'll post regularly at a pace that doesn't overload you and your team.